GeekyShiva/Self-Driving-Car/SRS.md

 There is a traffic signal in front of the car with a solid green light.
 If a GREEN Signal is encountered, the car accelerates straight until a new stimulus is introduced in the environment.

 ### 4.7.2 Functional Response

-The machine learning model alerts the Raspberry Pi of the presence of a green signal.
+The computer vision data received post-processing results in alerting the Raspberry Pi of the presence of a green signal.
 The Raspberry Pi instructs the Arduino to accelerate and waits for the next stimulus.

 ## 4.8 Scenario: Encounter flashing RED Signal